dominichayesferen/FerenMoefier/README.md

 | Moe Plasma Global Theme  | Dominic Hayes  |
 | Moe GNOME/Cinnamon Wallpaper List  | Dominic Hayes  |
 | Moefier PostInst  | Dominic Hayes  |

+<h2>Translating Feren Moefier</h2>
+Translating Feren Moefier is now possible.
+Just open the supplied .pot file in a program like Poedit and translate to your heart's content.
+All I ask is that you save the .po and .mo that get generated to translations/THE LOCALE/LC_MESSAGES/ when Pull Requesting the translations, and to keep the translations faithful to the original messages.
+They're written in English (UK), just for the record.